-In July 2017, Ross was retained by the parents of Mark Sturgis, one of the four young men murdered and buried on a farm in Solebury, Bucks County, outside of Philadelphia.
-Ross is focusing his investigation on the circumstances surrounding the high-profile murders and whether or not others, in addition to those charged – cousins Cosmo DiNardo and Sean Katz – are civilly responsible for the senseless deaths (read more about the case).
-Ross, in December 2017, filed what was the first civil wrongful death lawsuit stemming from the high-profile murders (learn more).
+In December 2017, Ross filed the first civil wrongful death lawsuit stemming from the high-profile murders of four young men buried on a farm in Solebury, Bucks County, outside Philadelphia.
+Ross, representing the parents of Mark Sturgis, one of the victims, focused his investigation on the circumstances surrounding the murders and whether others, in addition to those charged – cousins Cosmo DiNardo and Sean Katz – were civilly responsible for the senseless deaths.

 Over the past two years alone, Ross recovered well in excess of $100 million on behalf of individual clients.

 Ross also won an $18.5 million jury verdict in a Pennsylvania case of medical negligence involving a 6-year-old girl.
 Doctors failed to consult a pediatric cardiac surgeon and failed to remove two benign tumors on the girl’s heart.
-As a result, she suffered neurological injuries and was forced to undergo a heart transplant, which greatly reduced her life expectancy (read about the case).
+As a result, she suffered neurological injuries and was forced to undergo a heart transplant, which greatly reduced her life expectancy.

 Ross has also built a long resume of successful cases involving amputations, both as a result of medical malpractice and accidents.

 In one remarkable courtroom victory, Ross was co-trial counsel in a case resulting in a $51 million verdict for a 4-year-old boy whose foot was torn off by a defective Philadelphia subway escalator.

 Ross’s cross-examination at the trial of a key SEPTA official brought to light that the transit agency withheld documents, tampered with evidence and obstructed the legal process in the case.
-Those revelations prompted the trial judge to impose a $1 million contempt citation on SEPTA (read about the case).
+Those revelations prompted the trial judge to impose a $1 million contempt citation on SEPTA.

 In another impressive victory, Ross represented a podiatrist whose foot was amputated as a result of medical malpractice.
 The woman developed a hospital-based infection, which went undiagnosed and untreated, resulting in the amputation.
-A jury returned a $20.8 million verdict in the Philadelphia medical malpractice case (read about the case).
+A jury returned a $20.8 million verdict in the Philadelphia medical malpractice case.